a2luca/python-mitel/docs/README.md

 - Build a custom yate-script to login a user profile to a PP
 - Keep the system in wildcard registration mode
 - Synchronisation of user profiles from external data source
+- get statistics for monitoring system like prometheus

 ## Implemented Features:
 ### System-Wide